 - Varidesk ProDesk 60 vs Uplift V2 Standing Desk: Which is For You

 Stable at most heights

-I find the Vari electric standing desk pretty stable at its most heights.
-At 29 inches, It’s pretty stable and solid.
-I didn’t feel any wobble or shake on both sides.
+Very pretty stable at its most heights.
+At 29 inches, it’s pretty stable and solid.
+The common user doesn’t feel any wobble or shake on both sides.

 You can opt to buy the Varidesk with or without a crossbar at the center.
 And this feature was supposed to make the standing desk more stable.
-In my observation, the crossbar really didn’t make any difference when it comes to the stability of the desk.
-With or without the crossbeam, the desk is stable at most height.
+In our observation, the crossbar really didn’t make any difference when it comes to the stability of the desk.
+With or without the crossbeam, the desk is stable at most heights.

 And with or without the desk, it can wobble a bit at the highest desk setting.